 So you are now ready to open a retirement plan for your business.
 Whether you are looking to minimize taxes or provide a valuable perk to your employees, there are many different choices available depending on what you are trying to accomplish.
 Which plan should you open?
 SEP IRA?
 SIMPLE IRA?
 Individual 401(k)?
-Safe Harbor 401(k)?
+Safe Harbor 401(k) with profit sharing?
 Cash Balance or a Defined Benefit plan?
 This article provides general guidelines on how to select an appropriate plan for your business.
 Whether a particular plan is a good fit for your business should ultimately be determined by your CPA or your fee-only retirement plan adviser.

 When selecting a plan for your business you need to consider both your personal financial situation and your current and future business needs.
 For a business with only a spouse employee, your personal financial situation will determine which plan will best address your needs.
 A mature business with many employees might need a plan that is customized to the needs of the business owners, especially when the owners want to maximize their own contributions.
 A plan opened for a solo proprietor is not going to be appropriate for a business with employees, so it is important to understand how to transition your retirement plan as your business needs change.